Ridge Regularized Estimation of VAR Models for Inference: Introduction

 \paragraph{Related Literature.}

+This paper does not discuss the high-dimensional setting, where the number of regressors grows together with the sample size.
+Some important work has been done in this direction already. \cite{Dobriban2018} derive an explicit expression for the predictive risk of ridge regression assuming a high-dimensional random effects model.
+Other works in this vein are \cite{Liu2020Ridge,Patil2021} and \cite{Hastie2022}, which are mostly focused on penalty selection by cross-validation as well as structural features of ridge.
+Generally speaking, the complexity of analyzing ridge regression in high dimensions is a challenge to precisely understanding its practical implications.
+As I show below, in the context of finite-dimensional VARs, asymptotic inference demands that the ridge penalty becomes asymptotically negligible at appropriate rates.
+Thus, a challenge is understanding in what way high-dimensional time series problems would benefit from the use of ridge.
+This question is beyond the scope of this paper.

-Applications of ridge regression are more common in the forecasting literature, and here I give a partial list: \cite{inoueHowUsefulBagging2008} use ridge regularization for forecasting U.S. consumer price inflation and argue that it compares favorably with bagging techniques; \cite{demolForecastingUsingLarge2008a} use a Bayesian VAR with posterior mean equivalent to a ridge regression in forecasting; \cite{ghoshHighDimensionalPosteriorConsistency2019} again study the Bayesian ridge, this time however in the high-dimensional context; \cite{coulombeTimeVaryingParametersRidge2020}, \cite{babiiMachineLearningTime2021} and \cite{medeirosForecastingInflationDataRich2021} compare LASSO, ridge and other machine learning techniques for forecasting with large economic datasets. \cite{Kock2020} gives a textbook treatment of penalized time series estimation, including ridge, but does not discuss inference.
-The ridge penalty is considered within a more general mixed $\ell_1$-$\ell_2$ penalization setting in \cite{smeekesMacroeconomicForecastingUsing2018}, who study the performance and robustness of penalized estimates for constructing forecasts. \cite{liLocalProjectionsVs2022} provided a general exploration of shrinkage procedures in the context of structural impulse response estimation.
+In the time series forecasting literature, ridge regression is commonly used for prediction.
+I provide a partial list of contributions in this direction. \cite{inoueHowUsefulBagging2008} use ridge regularization for forecasting U.S. consumer price inflation and argue that it compares favorably with bagging techniques; \cite{demolForecastingUsingLarge2008a} use a Bayesian VAR with posterior mean equivalent to a ridge regression in forecasting; \cite{ghoshHighDimensionalPosteriorConsistency2019} again study the Bayesian ridge, this time however in the high-dimensional context; \cite{coulombeHowMachineLearning2020}, \cite{Fuleky2020}, \cite{babiiMachineLearningTime2021}, and \cite{medeirosForecastingInflationDataRich2021} compare LASSO, ridge and other machine learning techniques for forecasting with large economic datasets. \cite{Fuleky2020} gives a textbook treatment of penalized time series estimation, including ridge, but does not discuss inference.
+The ridge penalty is considered within a more general mixed $\ell_1$-$\ell_2$ penalization setting in \cite{smeekesMacroeconomicForecastingUsing2018}, who study the performance and robustness of penalized estimates for constructing forecasts.

+Regarding inference, \cite{liLocalProjectionsVs2022} provided a general exploration of shrinkage procedures in the context of structural impulse response estimation.
 Very recently, \cite{cavaliereBootstrapInferencePresence2022} suggested a methodology for inference on ridge-type estimators that relies on bootstrapping.
-Finally, shrinkage of autoregressive models to constrained sub-models was discussed in \cite{hansenSteinCombinationShrinkage2016a}.
+Finally, shrinkage of autoregressive models to constrained sub-models was discussed by \cite{hansenSteinCombinationShrinkage2016a} in a more general setting.